 One of these organic compounds is glucose, which is used for cellular respiration.
 The process of cellular respiration, also known as glycolysis, is the breakdown of glucose to form ATP and pyruvic acid.
 Basically, ATP, amongst other metabolic processes, is used to transport and process nutrients.
 While pyruvic acid supplies energy to plant cells.

 Just like us, plants respire.
 But instead of lungs, plants use tiny pores, predominantly found on the underside of their leaves, called stomata.
-Through stomata, plants absorb and expel carbon dioxide and oxygen – both needed for growth and cellular respiration.
+Through stomata, plants absorb and expel carbon dioxide and oxygen – both needed for plant growth, and cellular respiration.

 Whether it be soil, water, or air, it is within this growing medium that all the nutrients plants need is stored.
 The plant absorbs them slowly thanks to small hairs that line their roots, commonly referred to as feeder roots.

 Water is the method of travel for plant nutrients.
 As a plant absorbs water, it also absorbs the nutrients that exist within the growing medium, as well as the nutrients contained within the water itself.